bradymiller/bradymiller.github.io/todo/index.md

 ## TODO lists

 ### STAT
-1. Fix mariadb issue and release patch 1 (when done, then change docker examples back to mariadb)
+1. Fix mariadb issue and release patch 1 and new docker/zip/tar packages (when done, then change docker examples back to mariadb)
 1. Release 5.0.2 deb package (the popups and php edit is not working)
 1. Release 5.0.2 xampp package
 1. 5.0.2 release security specific blog